Is a Bullmastiff right for you?

 Are Bullmastiff’s a brachycephalic breed?

 There is an argument that the true Bullmastiff is NOT brachycephalic.
 According to the breed standard, the CORRECT proportion of the muzzle to the skull size does not meet the criteria for brachycephaly.
-Unfortunately, many breeders do not adhere to this standard, causing health issues in the breed.
+Unfortunately, many breeders do not adhere to this standard, striving for a short muzzle which can cause additional health problems in the breed.

 The CBARQ Dog Temperament Research